Home / Blogs & Insights / How to Start an Online Casino in 2026

 Step 10: Player Retention, Bonuses, and VIP Rewards

-Acquiring a depositing player costs $50–$500.
+Once you start an online casino, acquiring a depositing player can cost anywhere from tens to several hundred dollars depending on market and channel.
 Retaining that same player costs $5–$20.
-As a result, the profitability of an online casino business depends far more on retention than on acquisition.
+This means the profitability of an online casino business depends far more on retention than on acquisition.

-However, many operators focus only on new player volume while ignoring retention.
-Consequently, they consistently underperform and run out of working capital before reaching profitability.
+In reality, many operators focus only on new player volume while ignoring retention.
+They consistently underperform and run out of working capital before reaching profitability.

 Player lifecycle and retention strategy